borkdude/jet/README.md

 ## Query

-EDIT 2021: if the query syntax isn't clear, you can now use `--func`to pass a normal Clojure function instead.
+EDIT 2021: if the query syntax isn't clear, you can now use `--func`, `--thread-last` or `--thread-first` to pass a normal Clojure function/expression instead.

 The `--query` option supports an intermediate EDN transformation.